Fable3/SFND_3D_Object_Tracking/README.md

 <img src="images/top_06.png" width="1000" height="1000" />

 <img src="images/augmented_06.png" width="1242" height="375" />
-From the lidar point cloud, it seems like the license plate pops out, and the preceding vehicle is calculated to be 5 cm closer than it should be.
+Here cyan color means Z coordinate is between -0.92 and -0.9.
+It seems like the license plate pops out, and the preceding vehicle is calculated to be 5 cm closer than it should be.
 It creates a big jump in the TTC calculation, which drops to 7.09 seconds.

 At the next frame, this point cloud remains almost steady in air, creating a big TTC number of 47.28 seconds.
 <img src="images/top_07.png" width="1000" height="1000" />

 Originally there were many outlier points, for example in frame 4:
 <img src="images/top_04.png" width="1000" height="1000" />
 Here a single point is 7 cm closer than the rear bumper (which is calculated as median of closest 9 points).
+These outlier points are now ignored in TTC calculation.

 ### FP.6 Performance Evaluation 2